stephenajulu/ajulusthoughts2/content/authors/stephen-ajulu/_index.md

 ---
 title: Stephen Ajulu
 bio: |
-    Stephen is an I.T consultant, web developer and graphic designer with over 5 years experience.
+    Stephen is an I.T consultant, web developer and graphic design with over 5 years in experience.
 He is also a content creator and the editor in chief of The Noesis Ke.
 Want him to take a look at a product, service or tool?
 Then Email Him→ alunje73@gmail.com
 avatar: /images/stephen-ajulu.jpg
 featured: false
 social: